edgedb/edgedb/docs/intro/quickstart.rst

 Onwards and upwards
 ===================

-You now know the basics of EdgeDB!
+You now know the basics of Gel!
 You've installed the CLI and database, set up a local project, run a couple migrations, inserted and queried some data, and used a client library.